meshlab/r-place-php/README.md

 PHP code to explore the pixel histories in Reddit's /r/place.
 The code is designed to be run from the command line.

+This code can be used to make beautiful animations like this http://imgur.com/gallery/Xj1YMlk or it can be used to explore the statistical properties of the /r/place image archives.

-The code is optimised to explore individual pixels through time, as opposed to exploring a single timeframe for the entire image.
+r-place-php is optimised to explore individual pixels through time, as opposed to exploring a single timeframe for the entire image.
 If you just want to explore the raw images then there are various dumps of the image snapshots available for download (see links to torrent files below).

-Three image archives were pre-processed into compressed difference files.
-You'll need to download these along with the code.
-Each archive is slightly different.
-The characteristics of each of the three archives are described below.

-A difference file can be loaded into memory quite quickly, this happens within about 1.5 seconds on my laptop.
-Once loaded, the PHP program has access to all the information it needs to reconstruct the entire series of images from that particular archive.

 A simple "hello pixel" program might look somethingn like this: